 There are some places in the Latin Quarter that I do not believe are worth visiting.
 Boulevard St Michel is touristy and can be more than a bit tacky.
 While the word Sorbonne may sound romantic, there is little to actually see once you get there.
 The Pantheon may look impressive from the outside but that’s about it.

 If you like the Middle Ages or tapestries, the Cluny Museum is well worth visiting, being home to the mysterious Lady and the Unicorn tapestry series.
 (It’s just off the corner of Boulevard St Germain and Boulevard St Michel).
-NB: the Cluny is closed for renovations until late 2018.
+NB: the Cluny is currently only partly open at present.

 My suggestion for a late lunch is the touristy, but pretty, street market on rue Mouffetard.

 After lunch, head back towards the river, but stay on the Left Bank side to visit Shakespeare & Co bookshop.

 You will note I haven’t specified a route for this walk.
 Avoiding the things I’ve outlined above, my suggestion is to grab a good map and find your own special part of the Latin Quarter – just try to come out on the river at or near Shakespeare & Co to pick up the tour.

 Next up: Notre Dame Cathedral.
 The Cathedral forecourt will be quite busy at this time of the day so do pay close attention to your belongings.